Sinowa-Programming/Godot-Sweepline-Volornoi/README.md

 ```

 ## Known Bugs
-* If you have a low number of points ( > 5 ), an issue could appear when creating the polygons.
 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Sinowa-Programming/Godot-Sweepline-Volornoi/blob/main/LICENSE) file for details.